kevv077/kevv077/README.md

 - 👋 Hi, I’m @kevv077
-- 👀 I’m interested in Webdevelopment
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning CSS and JS
+- 🌱 I’m currently learning JavaScript and Python

 <!---
 kevv077/kevv077 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.